 Is there a market for this business?

-There is definitely a market for cryptocurrencies.
+There is a market for cryptocurrencies.
 I see cryptocurrencies ultimately disrupting the way money is used now.
-Money is already making the slow journey to digital realm (think credit cards, online brokerages, currency trading).
+Money is already making the slow journey to the digital realm (think credit cards, online brokerages, and currency trading).

 How much risk is associated with this business?

-I look at cryptocurrency mining risk from 2 different ways.
+I look at cryptocurrency mining risk in 2 different ways.

-From an operational standpoint, you do not need employees so there is no chance of litigation from employee issues or a customer getting hurt in your place of business.
-More importantly, the customer cannot get hurt using your product since you are in effect using your cryptocurrency miners to “print money”.
-The IRS has published guidelines for tax reporting on cryptocurrencies so we have clear (relatively speaking, as the IRS is never clear) guidance on complying with tax laws.
+From an operational standpoint, you do not need employees, so there is no chance of litigation from employee issues or a customer getting hurt in your business.
+More importantly, the customer cannot get hurt using your product since you effectively use your cryptocurrency miners to “print money.”
+The IRS has published guidelines for tax reporting on cryptocurrencies, so we have clear (relatively speaking, as the IRS is never clear) guidance on complying with tax laws.

 From a stability standpoint, there are tremendous risks in cryptocurrency in general.
-Such a innovative and new way of conceptualizing money leads to speculation, wild swings in value and a lot of scams.
-Your operation can go from profitability to losses in a very short term.
+Such an innovative and new way of conceptualizing money leads to speculation, wild swings in value, and many scams.
+Your operation can go from profitability to losses in the very short term.

 How long in the future is the business expected to pay residual income to the business owner?

 Mining is the backbone of the market.
-Without miners securing blocks on the blockchain, there are no transactions and no cryptocurrency.
+Without miners securing blocks on the blockchain, there are no transactions and no cryptocurrency for proof-of-work blockchains.
 If managed correctly, this business can exist as long as cryptocurrency exists.

-Is the amount of residual income fixed or does it grow over time?
+Is the residual income fixed, or does it grow over time?

-The amount of residual income generated by cryptocurrency mining is not fixed, and can fluctuate with coin-mining difficulty, infrastructure costs, raw materials costs (electricity) and coin valuation.
-As cryptocurrencies are adopted more and more as a unit of commerce, there will be more demand for mining to validate and secure an ever increasing number of transactions.
+The residual income generated by cryptocurrency mining is not fixed and can fluctuate with coin-mining difficulty, infrastructure costs, raw materials costs (electricity), and coin valuation.
+As cryptocurrencies are adopted increasingly as a unit of commerce, there will be more demand for mining to validate and secure an ever-increasing number of transactions.